isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Individual selections in a filter are "ORed" together, meaning if any of the selected conditions are met they will be in the filter.
 Filters are "ANDed" together, meaning that selecting two filters means that the participants and samples are created based on both filters being executed.
 There may be cases where you have 0 participants and samples, because the combination of filters you have chosen are ALL not present (AND function).

 Cohort Filters
 --------------
-The panel on the left of the screen, with three tabs called "DONOR", "DATA TYPE", and "MOLECULAR" allow you to apply filters to the cohorts your are creating.
+The panel on the left of the screen, with two tabs called "ISB-CGC DATA" and "USER DATA" will allow to create a cohort between data in the system and data that you have uploaded.
+The  ISB-CGC DATA tab has three tabs called "DONOR", "DATA TYPE", and "MOLECULAR"  which allow you to apply filters to the cohorts your are creating using ISB-CGC hosted data.
+For the USER DATA tab, there is one tab called "PROJECTS & STUDIES" which allow you to filter by the projects or studies you have uploaded to the system.
 Below are the details of each tab.

 Donor Tab
 ^^^^^^^^^